Private Elementary School Loans

 Find Out What Financial Tools Exist for K-12 Education

-Private schools, from kindergarten through high school graduation, cost anywhere from about $10,000 to $30,000 a year, give or take.
-For example, Hamden Hall Country Day School in New Haven, Connecticut costs between $15,000 and $20,000 for grades K-6.
-Grades 7-12 cost more.
+Private elementary schools carry annual tuition obligations in the tens-of-thousands of dollars.
+For example, Hamden Hall Country Day School in New Haven, Connecticut costs between $15,000 and $20,000 annually for grades K-6. and grades 7-12 cost even more than that.

 How are parents paying for their kids’ private school and saving for college?